-Currently a new method to deliver land-use change matrix is developing.
-Particularly the Ministry of Ecology and Natural Resources of Ukraine and the Space Research Institute has signed Memorandum of Understanding, where both recognized needs to put efforts to deliver land-use change matrix based on satellite images.
+As described in NIR 2018 the Ministry of Ecology and Natural Resources of Ukraine and the Space Research Institute has signed Memorandum of Understanding, where both recognized needs to put efforts to deliver land-use change matrix based on satellite images.
 The Institute has experience in delivering land cover maps of Ukraine, using open-source data and own capacities.
-Limited time available during preparation of current NIR has not allowed to already use currently available data from the Institute.
-Thus it is planned that later this year the work will progress and the results will be available to report in NIR 2019.
-More details are provided in chapter 13 also.
+It was anticipated that the data provided by the Institute will allow to deliver land-use transition matrix.
+However QC procedures demonstrated that the quality of data provided is not sufficient to classify all land uses.
+Alternative methods were applied in effort to use spatial data (described in chapter 6.1.2).

+Since neither of suggested data for land use transition matrix development were appropriate new possibilities are exploring.
 For the current NIR previous approach of land-use change matrix development was applied, as described below.